-In addition to our three standing committees of the board of directors described above, we have also established a Research and Development Committee.
-John Curmutte, M.D., Ph.D. and Kate Knobil, M.D. serve on the Research and Development Committee is to assist us in evaluating research and development issues and decisions and to provide to the board of directors a detailed perspective on research and development efforts.
-The Research and Development Committee operates in an advisory capacity and the board of directors has not delegated any of its decision-making authority to this Committee
+In addition to our three standing committees of the Board described above, we have also established a Research and Development Committee.
+John Curnutte, M.D., Ph.D. and Katharine Knobil, M.D. serve on the Research and Development Committee, which is chaired by Dr. Knobil.
+The purpose of the Research and Development Committee is to assist us in evaluating research and development issues and decisions and to provide to the Board and management a detailed perspective on research and development efforts.
+The Research and Development Committee operates in an advisory capacity and the Board has not delegated any of its decision-making authority to this